zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Clearance” (clearance) is the process of the gover nment officials approving your cargo, in this case – saying yes, it’s okay, there’ s no problem, you can bring this into the country.
 Jackson says that maybe the delay  in getting their cargo was due to “customs clearance issues” or, he says, “a l oss of refrigeration.”
 “Refrigeration” (refrigeration) is the process of k eeping something cold.
 So, if your cargo is food and you are sending it in a ship  over many, many miles, you will want it to keep cold so that the food doesn’t go bad.

 A “loss of refrigeration” would mean that for some reason the ship was unable to keep the food cold.
 That’s why Una says, “A loss of  refrigeration?!
 That would be disastrous” (disastrous).
-“Disastrous” comes from t he word “disaster,” which is a terrible event, a terrible thing that happens.
+“Disastrous” comes from the word “disaster,” which is a terrible event, a terrible thing that happens.
 An e arthquake that kills many people is a “disaster.”
 Una says that a loss of refrigerat ion would be “disastrous” for her and her company.

 Jackson says, “I know” – meaning yes, I understand that that would be disastrous – “but,” he says, “then again, who thoug ht transporting Alaska snow to California was a good idea?”
 The phrase “then again ” is used when we are going to present a new idea after thinking about it some more.
-Usually we use this when we’re going to present a different idea from t he one we just talked about, or perhaps to provide a different perspective on thing s compared to what we just said.
+Usually we use this when we’re going to present a different idea from the one we just talked about, or perhaps to provide a different perspective on thing s compared to what we just said.

 I could say, for example, “I want to go to the movi es, but then again, there aren’t any good movies I really want to see.”
 “But then ag ain” introduces a different idea that contrasts or is somehow providing a different perspective than the first idea.
 Jackson says, “Who thought transporting Alaska snow  to California was a good idea?”
 Now we find out what the cargo that is being  sent to their company is.
 It’s snow from Alaska.

 Jackson, of course, doesn’t think this was a good i dea.
 Una says, “Our wonderful director, remember?”
 We learn that this company doe sn’t belong to Una because she’s not the boss.
-The person who is the boss is t he “director” (director).
+The person who is the boss is the “director” (director).
 A “director” is a person who leads an organization or  part of an organization.
-Una says, “Our wonderful director,” but she of course i s making a joke.
+Una says, “Our wonderful director,” but she of course is making a joke.
 She doesn’t think the director is wonderful because he or she h ad this very dumb idea.

 Now let’s listen to the dialogue, this time at a normal speed.